courses_banner.jpg (56157 bytes)

 For more information contact Rob direct at: robaveryaviationshop@gmail.com or via mobile on 0467 045 936

 A course does give a lot more guidance/instruction and focus though.
 The others require a lot of guidance especially the calculation type exams of Navigation, Flight Planning, Performance & Loading.
-The Aerodynamics and Aircraft Systems examination, though not mathematical in nature is a very big subject and undertaking a full (comprehensive) course is strongly advised.
+The Aerodynamics and Aircraft Systems examination, though not mathematical in nature, is a very big subject and undertaking a full (comprehensive) course is strongly advised.
 Re-sitting exams is an expensive exercise and can end up costing more than a course of study if you fail an exam more than once.
 At the end of the day there is no substitute for good focused training.
 Rob Avery courses train you for a pass with distinction and also lay the foundation of technical knowledge needed to pass an airline interview, and to carry through to your airline aircraft type rating training.
 Remember that an ATPL pass may help get you the interview, but only knowledge will get you the job.
 There are no multi-choice answers while flying at FL380 !

-At the end of the day, you are the Captain of your own destiny - it is your call.
+You are the Captain of your own destiny - it is your call.
 Keep in mind that gaining any perceived "quick fix-pressure cooker" ATPL theory solution will more likely result in a re-sit and, will remain with you for the rest of your career, and you will continue to be judged (perhaps harshly) because if it, especially at your initial airline entry point.
 Airlines check how many attempts you had at passing each exam from CPL, through IREX and on to ATPL subjects.
-They are primarily looking for people that can be trained and pass first time.
+They are primarily looking for people that can be trained and pass the first time.
 A poor CASA examination record may count against you.

 Question 9.
 Can I study and sit CASA exams overseas ?